 However, there is little knowledge among the masses about the efficacy of different VPN services.
-This is why; it is important to keep the netizens informed about different digital privacy providers.
+This is why; it is important to keep the netizens informed about different digital privacy providers in Australia.

 PIA is the winner!

 I concluded that PIA VPN is the winner because it outweighed TunnelBear in these areas:

 - Server Network and Countries: 35,912+ servers in 77 countries

 Quick Overview of PIA vs TunnelBear in Australia 2023